 - Click the Campaigns or Ad groups tab.

-- Click the Columns button and select "Customize columns" from the drop-down.
+- Click the Columns button and select "Modify columns" from the drop-down.

 - Look for the Google Analytics category on the side of the column customization drop down menu.

 - Click "Add" for each column you'd like to add.